-A new Mac mini is expected to launch in 2017, since the line wasn't updated at all in 2015 or 2016; but Apple (as usual) is giving nothing away other than to say that the Mac mini is still "an important product" in its lineup.
+A new Mac mini could launch in 2017, since the line wasn't updated at all in 2015 or 2016; but Apple (as usual) is giving nothing away other than to say that the Mac mini is still "an important product" in its lineup.

 Based on past experience and the specs of current Macs, we've got a fair idea of what to expect from the new Mac mini, and when it is likely to arrive.
 Read on for the next Mac mini's likely release date, specs, design changes and new features.

-Now that WWDC has passed without a Mac mini update, despite the fact that Apple updated the iMac and iMac Pro, MacBook, MacBook Pro, and even MacBook Air at the event, we are thinking that it's likely that Apple will keep any announcement relating to the Mac mini low key.
-(Click on the links to read the latest news about those products).
+Now that WWDC has passed without a Mac mini update, despite the fact that Apple updated the iMac and iMac Pro, MacBook, MacBook Pro, and even made a minor update to the MacBook Air at the event, we are thinking that it's likely that Apple will keep any announcement relating to the Mac mini low key.

 We think it's more likely that a new Mac mini could arrive in September or October 2017, with October being the most likely.
 After all, Apple last updated the Mac mini in October 2014.

 Apple, to paraphrase a colleague, is generally very good at killing its darlings: at knowing when it makes sense to drop a much-loved product or product feature - one which is often still popular and/or profitable - and switch focus to something else that has more of a future.
-Think the iPod classic or the optical drive, or dropping the headphone port from the iPhone 7.
+Think the iPod classic (and now the iPod Shuffle & Nano) or the optical drive, or dropping the headphone port from the iPhone 7.

 There are a couple of candidates to be the next iPod classic.
 The MacBook Air is one.
 But the Mac mini, which hasn't been updated since 2014 feels surplus to requirements now that the Apple TV is making its claim as a media centre device (although for storing a large number of films the mini remains an excellent choice, offering 500GB as standard and up to 2TB as a configuration option), will be expecting a P45 more than most of Apple's product line-up.